-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 4,313 Total first-time, first-year (freshman) women who applied 6,176 Total first-time, first-year (freshman) men who were admitted 3,396 Total first-time, first-year (freshman) women who were admitted 5,020 • Total full-time, first-time, first-year (freshman) men who enrolled 410 Total part-time, first-time, first-year (freshman) men who enrolled 6 •

-Total full-time, first-time, first-year (freshman) women who enrolled 586 Total part-time, first-time, first-year (freshman) women who enrolled 6
+Total first-time, first-year (freshman) men who applied 3781 Total first-time, first-year (freshman) women who applied 5505 Total first-time, first-year (freshman) men who were admitted 3119 Total first-time, first-year (freshman) women who were admitted 4701 Total full-time, first-time, first-year (freshman) men who enrolled 436 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 517 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (degree-seeking) who applied 9286 Total first-time, first-year (degree-seeking) who were admitted 7820 Total first-time, first-year (degree-seeking) who enrolled 954